THE PRINCIPLES OF ANNOUNCING MONTHLY CRESCENT SIGHTING BY

-In support of upholding piety, the sanctity of the community, and in the hope of being organized in our affairs, we expect that the believers, may Allah elevate their status, will be attentive to the following points:
+To uphold piety and the sanctity of the community, and in the hope of being organized in our affairs, we expect that the believers, may Allah elevate their status, will be attentive to the following points:

-- Allowing the believers to practice their religious rituals without the monopolization of the mosques and Islamic centers by a specific group.
+- Allow the believers to practice their religious rituals without monopolization of the mosques and Islamic centers by a specific group.
 Houses of worship belong to Allah, for as he says, “Surely, the mosques are Allah’s.”
 Therefore, we advise allowing others to perform the Eid rituals if there are multiple opinions on the day of Eid.
-There is no harm in having a general announcement of the day of Eid which reflects the majority opinion, while allowing the minority to perform the rituals on their day of Eid.
+There is no harm in having a general announcement of the day of Eid which reflects the majority opinion while allowing the minority to perform the rituals on their day of Eid.

 WHY A CRESCENT COMMITTEE?